-A large-scale event where 100 or more people are present may not take place at the current time, with 100 coming from precedent set from POR rule 9.6, where with adventurous activities we can operate in a different way for events of 10 or more.
-Events with attendance below this number may take place.
-An event is described as where young people, supported by adults, from more than two Scout Groups meet together for programme activities.
+An event is described as where young people, supported by adults, from more than two Scout Groups or Sections meet together for programme activities.
 For scouting purposes, it doesn’t matter whether a fee is paid to attend the event or not.
-Activities may be run by scouts, or may include large-scale trips or visits, to a theme park.
+Activities may be run by Scouts, or may include large-scale trips or visits, e.g. to a theme park.
 It is also generally recognised that events would tend to require large numbers of people to travel out of their local community.

 What is and is not allowed

-Our focus during 2021 is to support local sections and groups to meet together, to re-establish contact with as many members and new members as possible, to welcome new leaders and adult volunteers and to ensure that young people have a great and challenging programme; and leaders complete all their outstanding training and compliance obligations.
+Our focus during 2021 is to rebuild local Scouting for young people- by supporting local Sections and Groups to meet together, re-establishing contact with as many members and new members as possible, welcoming new leaders and adult volunteers and ensuring that young people have a great and challenging programme; and leaders complete all their outstanding training and compliance obligations.

-Whilst large scale events may offer great programme, we should recognise that bringing together large numbers of people increases the risk of infection and the spread of the virus and therefore should not form part of any planning before the autumn/winter term of 2021.
+Whilst large scale events may offer great programme, we should recognise that bringing together large numbers of people increases the risk of infection and the spread of the virus and therefore should whilst planning may take place, delivery should not generally occur before the autumn/winter term of 2021.

 Large gatherings for adults only events

-For general guidance on adults meeting without young people please refer to this document (adult guidance)
+For general guidance on adults meeting without young people please refer to the guidance on getting adults involved again.

-The principles of this guidance in relation to young people gathering applies to adults only events too, except that government guidance on numbers meeting together indoors and outdoors, and on socialising applies.
+When considering larger adult only event, the principles outlined in the guidance above still apply, except that government guidance on numbers meeting together indoors and outdoors, and on socialising applies, and is different in each nation.
 We remind everyone that it remains safer to meet outdoors than inside and where possible, continuing to use online functions is safe and offers re-assurance to many of our adult volunteers.
 Remember too that Charity Commission (and nation equivalents) still have exemptions in place which allow AGMs to take place online or by video link.